Louis, Duke of Orléans (born 1703)

-Louis, Duke of Orléans (4 August 1703 – 4 February 1752) was a member of the House of Bourbon, and as such was a prince du sang.
+Louis, Duke of Orléans (4 August 1703 – 4 February 1752) was a member of the House of Orléans, a cadet branch of the House of Bourbon, and as such was a prince du sang.
 At his father's death, he became the First Prince of the Blood (Premier Prince du Sang) and Duke of Orléans.
 Known as Louis le Pieux and also as Louis le Génovéfain, Louis was a pious, charitable and cultured prince, who took very little part in the politics of the time.

 Early years

 Louis d'Orléans was born at the Palace of Versailles in 1703 to Philippe II, Duke of Orléans and his wife, Françoise Marie de Bourbon, the youngest legitimised daughter of Louis XIV and of his mistress Madame de Montespan.
 He was the only son of eight children, and at his birth, he was given the courtesy title of Duke of Chartres as the heir to the Orléans fortune and titles.
-His maternal grandfather, King Louis XIV of France, in addition gave him the allowance reserved for the First Prince of the Blood, a rank he was not yet eligible to hold.
+His maternal grandfather, Louis XIV, in addition gave him the allowance reserved for the First Prince of the Blood, a rank he was not yet eligible to hold.

 He was brought up by his mother and his grandmother, Elizabeth Charlotte of the Palatinate, and tutored by Nicolas-Hubert Mongault, the illegitimate son of Jean-Baptiste Colbert de Saint-Pouange, a cousin of Jean-Baptiste Colbert, Louis XIV's minister.
 He was very close to his mother, the two remaining close until her death in 1749.

 Louis was very close to his younger sister Louise Élisabeth d'Orléans, who was to become queen consort of Spain for seven months in 1724.
 He was not, however, close to his elder sister, Charlotte Aglaé d'Orléans, the wife of Francesco d'Este, Duke of Modena.
 They were in frequent conflict during her many return visits to the French court from Modena.